sasabolic/video-rental-store/README.md

 * RequestDTO to Command object
 * Validation of request DTOs
 * CORS
+* Move WEB integration tests to new module
 * BigDecimal to Money value object
 * Basic and Regular price should be read from app properties
 * Check naming of unit tests